Azure-Samples/AI-Video-Intelligence-Solution-Accelerator/AIVideo Walkthru.md

 #### Add `grocerymodel`
 1. Return to your browser tab with the device's **Modules** list.
 Now we're ready to add our
   modules: grocerymodel, CameraModule, and VideoProcessorModule.
+1. Click the "Refresh" button at the top of the page, and you should see that the `$edgeAgent` module is running.
 1. Select **Set modules** at the top of the page.
 1. In the device details in the Azure Portal, in the lower section of the **Set modules** page, under **Deployment Modules**, click on **Add**.